Binstellar-Technologies/magento2-how-to-fetch-customer-custom-attribute-details-like-nationality-etc..-using-graphql/README.md

 &nbsp;
 &nbsp;

-> Magento2 GraphQL to get customer custom attribute values.
-There is always a need to add new customer attributes like Nationaity, Marital Status etc..
+> Here we have created a custom GraphQL module to get customer custom attribute values.
+There is always a need to add new customer attributes like Nationaity, Marital Status, Preferred Language, Highest Education etc..

 &nbsp;
 &nbsp;